Galactic Enterprise Lob Book -

-“Not to change the subject or anything but I was planning to take in one of the late night movies on Level 2.
+“Not to change the subject or anything but I was planning to take in one of the late night movies on level two.
 Would you care to join me?”
 John asked.

 “Sure.”
 Sharon put the computer to sleep as she un-